stjude/seaseq/README.md

 ### Peaks Display

-Coverage graphical files are generated in different visualization formats; [WIG], [bigWig], and [TDF] formats, and normalized for display on multiple genomic browsers.
+Coverage graphical files are normalized and generated to be uploaded for display on your choice of external genomic browsers such as [UCSC genome browser] or [GenomePaint] in [WIG] and [bigWig] format, or [IGV] in [TDF] format.

 Parameter specified to generate coverage files: `macs14 --space=50 --shiftsize=200 -w -S`.